edneyRoldao/MemoryGameInJavascript/README.md

 21/12/15 - Finally the core of project is implemented, but to see it you must access the branch EdneyInSAGE.

+24/12/15 - Home page is added.
+The next commits I will add news themes.

+Coming soon Supernatural and The Walking Dead Memory Game.

 Have Fun !